cemreefe/cemreefe.github.io/source/posts/2024/06/28/what-is-an-ISA-uk.md

 ## What is an ISA?

 An ISA (Individual Savings Account) is a type of account in the UK that allows individuals to save and invest with tax advantages.
 You can hold **cash** or buy **stocks** in your ISA accounts.
-The advantage of ISAs over other accounts is that any gains made up to £20,000 per year are not taxed.
+The advantage of ISAs over other accounts is that any nominal gains inside the ISA account are not subject to tax.

+In classic, non-ISA investment accounts, if your assets gain value in terms of pounds, you would be subject to pay tax on these capital gains.
+However, any value increase inside an ISA is free from tax.

+You can deposit up to £20.000 into your ISA account per year.
+This is £20.000 pounds gaining value without any tax implications.

 ## How much tax advantage can I get with an ISA?